 But there are also other ways to pay for your car that could be cheaper than dealer finance and suit you better, such as a credit card, personal loan or other form of independent borrowing.
 We look at all the options available to help you make the best decision for your needs and financial circumstances.

-Discover the cars we recommend by viewing our Best Buys.
+Discover the cars we recommend by viewing our best cars for 2021 .

 There are three main types of finance a dealer is likely to offer: